queval-j/Backbone-Extend/README.md

 - Backbone.Network :
 Backbone.Network provide some shortcuts to do some query on the serveur (JSON / REST API),
 - Backbone.Template :
-Backbone.Template allow you to get your templates and save them in a memory cache, web application directly in the console.
+Backbone.Template allow you to get your templates and save them in a memory cache.

 I would like to add other possibility with Backbone.Extend.
 You can see the project "blog" in the examples folder.